-- The City should take full advantage of its exiting open spaces and natural areas.
+- The city should take full advantage of its exiting open spaces and natural areas.
 In particular, the Charles River's bank could be a fantastic area, but at the moment, it is ignored, underused, and poorly managed.
-In addition, the City should explain to developers why preserving open spaces furthers their own interests by increasing property values and raising the quality of life for everyone. - The City should ensure that open space at the Volpe Center is preserved and benefits the public. - The City too often prioritizes parking over open space. - Transportation Encouraging sustainable, public transportation should be at the center of the City's environmental planning.
+In addition, the city should explain to developers why persevering open spaces furthers their own interests by increasing property values and raising the quality of life for everyone. - The city should ensure that open space at the Volpe Center is preserved and benefits the public. - The city too often prioritizes parking over open space. - Transportation Encouraging sustainable, public transportation should be at the center of the city's environmental planning.
 Sustainable transit must accommodate those with disabilities.
-The City will also need to control car traffic. - Urban Forests and Tree Canopies Urban forest should be recognized as natural environments.
+The city will also need to control car traffic. - Urban Forests and Tree Canopies Urban forest should be recognized as natural environments.
 Cambridge should plant more trees, take better care of existing ones, and focus more on its tree canopy policy.
-This would beautify the sidewalk-scape, cool the area, control stormwater, remove pollutants, improve mental health, and raise property values.
-Cambridge could run a backyard tree planting program. - Urban Issues - The City should incentive the retrofit of existing buildings to decrease their energy usage through low-interest funds and block discounts for work. - Highly developed areas, such as Kendall Square and Alewife, could be prone to urban environmental issues, like heat islands and stormwater runoff. - Light pollution degrades the environment. - Water Pollution Cambridge's water is impaired due to upstream communities' phosphorus loads.
+This would beautify the sidewalk-scape, cool the area, control stormwater, remove pollutants, improve mental heath, and raise property values.
+Cambridge could run a backyard tree planting program.